 The Accountancy program provides students with the knowledge, skills and competencies necessary to quickly enter - and be successful - in the accounting profession.
 Working with advanced computer software, writing reports and papers, and presenting individual and team projects are all included in the regular program of study of all WIU accountancy majors.

-Employers of our graduates include McGladrey & Pullen, Deloitte, Caterpillar, Accenture, KPMG, Deere & Company, BDO Seidman, ADM, State Farm, Growmark, the FBI, the IRS, Ernst & Young, and others.
+Employers of our graduates include RSM US LLP (formerly McGladrey), Deloitte, Caterpillar, Accenture, KPMG, Deere & Company, BDO Seidman, ADM, State Farm, Growmark, the FBI, the IRS, Ernst & Young, and others.

 - Chief Financial Officers